 Dental Management Services Model (DMSO) - Decentralized Management

-In the DMSO model, practice management is not centralized, but is outsourced to another company.
-Here, the dentists enter into a business services agreement with a third-party management service organization (MSO), which effectively will manage the company and is tasked with increasing the profitability of the practice or freeing up the practitioner, or both.
+In the DMSO model, practice management is not centralized but is outsourced to another company.
+Here, the dentists enter into a business services agreement with a third-party management service organization (MSO), which effectively will manage the company and is tasked with increasing the practice's profitability or freeing up the practitioner, or both.
 Effective DMSOs will preserve a high level of clinical care while increasing productivity, profitability and patient satisfaction.

 The fundamental difference between these two models is whether the company manages the business side of ownership internally (DSO with internal management) or outsources it to another company (DMSO).